CS-633-Team-8/term_project/README.md

 `git clone https://github.com/CS-633-Team-8/term_project.git`
 `cd /term_project` # change to project folder

+# API Authentication

+In order to access the required APIs, development keys are required for for [Pusher](https://github.com/pusher/pusher-js) and [Dialogflow](https://cloud.google.com/dialogflow).
+For the Ask Harold dev team these are available from sjhogg@gmail.com.
+For others running this project, you need to provide a .env file with:

+Pusher
+`appId: 'APP_ID',
+  key: 'APP_KEY',
+  secret: 'APP_SECRET',
+  cluster: 'APP_CLUSTER',`

+For dialogflow you must authorise a google servce account.
+Fo more info: [Google IAM Docs](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts?_ga=2.135903921.-1091372105.1579788086)

 ## Start the Server

 `cd /server` # change to server folder